microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraNamedLocationPolicy.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-This cmdlet allows an admin to create new named location policy in Microsoft Entra ID.
+this cmdlet allows an admin to create new named location policy in Microsoft Entra ID.
 Conditional access policies are custom rules that define an access scenario.

-## EXAMPLES
+## Examples

 ### Example 1: Creates a new Ip named location policy in Microsoft Entra ID.
 ```powershell